Nas01010101/clearsar-rfi-detection/README.md

 | **Compute** | one cloud NVIDIA A100, 15 fine-tuning epochs/fold |
 | **Gain over per-fold baseline** | **+0.077** mAP (meta-validation ablation) |

-> This is an honest, reproducible writeup of a one-person entry — not a winning solution.
-The value here is the methodology: leak-isolated evaluation, a working distillation + TTA + selective-WBF recipe, and a thorough log of what *didn't* transfer (see [Negative results](#negative-results)).
+> A reproducible writeup of a single-person entry, focused on methodology: leak-isolated evaluation, a distillation + TTA + selective-WBF recipe, and a log of what *didn't* transfer (see [Negative results](#negative-results)).

 ---